-A well-crafted estate plan includes creating a will.
+If you're thinking about creating a will, it pays to talk with one of our will lawyers at our Doylestown and Norristown law offices.
 A Will directs the distribution of assets to beneficiaries on death.
 Without a Will, assets are distributed to beneficiaries according to the intestate law of Pennsylvania.
 The laws of intestate succession are there to protect the surviving spouse and decedent’s children.
 But the laws of intestate succession do not take into consideration advanced estate planning needed in families that may be faced with special circumstances, such as drug and alcohol issues, a pending divorce of a child, special needs of a child or spouse, or creditor/bankruptcy issues.
 Nor do the intestate laws provide a choice to you on who you want to receive your assets.
 For example, if you do not have a spouse or children, then your assets are distributed to your parents, siblings, aunts, uncles and their children and grandchildren.
-Sometimes this order matches a person’s wishes, often times it does not.
+Sometimes this order matches a person’s wishes, oftentimes it does not.
+That's where our will lawyers can help.

 To be valid in Pennsylvania, a Will must meet the following statutory requirements: